 I must admit that we’ve only been to Steakhouse 55 for breakfast but if that’s any indication then the restaurant serves great food at dinner too.
 As for breakfast, I think it’s the best option on property.
 The menu is fairly large and diverse with nothing being all that overpriced.
 The Eggs Benedict are our favorite but the steak and eggs were also delicious.
 While a classic, sophisticated steakhouse isn’t the most exciting theme, the photos of Walt throughout make the restaurant more interesting.
 This is another place that’s great to slow down and rest.
 I also think the value is there for both breakfast and dinner.

-Our newest addition to the list lands in the top 4 thanks to the ambitious and delicious menu.
+Lamplight Lounge continues to ascend on this list.
 The Lobster Nachos are right up there with the single best items I’ve had at Disneyland and the Potato Skins and Salmon PLT weren’t far behind.
 Lamplight Lounge has a nice atmosphere, giving guests their fill of Pixar memorabilia.
 The real star of the atmosphere is sitting alongside the water and staring out across the rest of the park.
 It’s a gorgeous setting with fantastic food.

 Another gorgeous restaurant and special atmosphere with somewhat overpriced food.
 Carthay Circle rests inside of California Adventure’s park icon and the inside (and outside) of the faux-theatre are beautiful.
 The restaurant has lovely paintings on the ceiling and extravagant chandeliers.
 The food was very good and the menu a mix of California and American inspired food.
-The biscuits are what Carthay Circle is known for but I enjoyed our whole meal.
 While guests pay a pretty penny for this restaurant, it is slightly cheaper than Blue Bayou and a wonderful, elegant experience.